 See the Sky

-The painted sky that hangs over the Venetian Macao’s canals is truly breathtaking, so much so that many visitors are surprised that it’s not actually real.
-Yes, of course, you could just go outside and see the actual sky but in here you can enjoy the air conditioning.
+Among the most unique features of the Venetian Macau, the painted sky above the canals is truly breathtaking, so much so that many visitors are surprised that it’s not actually real.
+Artist Karen Kristin used 250 gallons of water-based acrylic paint in creating the 105,000-square-feet faux sky.
+Yes, of course, you could just go outside and see the actual sky but indoors you can also enjoy air conditioning.